 Common Stock Activity.
-As of June 30, 2016 and December 31, 2015, we had 337.6 million and 333.8 million common shares outstanding, respectively.
+As of September 30, 2016 and December 31, 2015, we had 337.6 million and 333.8 million common shares outstanding, respectively.
 See note 10 to our condensed consolidated financial statements for further discussion of the common stock dividends.
-See below for a discussion of the automatic conversion of Convertible Preferred Stock into common stock during November 2016.
+See below for a discussion of the conversion of Convertible Preferred Stock into common stock during October and November 2016.

 ATM Program.
 In August 2015, we established an ATM stock offering program through which we may, from time to time, issue and sell shares of our common stock having an aggregate cumulative gross sales price of up to \$500.0 million to or through sales agents.
 Sales, if any, under the ATM Program may be made by means of ordinary brokers' transactions on the New York Stock Exchange or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or, subject to our specific instructions, at negotiated prices.
 We intend to use the net proceeds from any sales under the ATM Program for general corporate purposes, which may include the funding of future acquisitions or investments and the repayment or repurchase of any outstanding indebtedness.
-During the six months ended June 30, 2016, 3.8 million shares of common stock were sold under the ATM Program generating net proceeds of \$323.8 million.
+During the nine months ended September 30, 2016, 3.8 million shares of common stock were sold under the ATM Program generating net proceeds of \$323.8 million.
 See note 10 to our condensed consolidated financial statements.
+The net proceeds from the sales under the ATM Program were used, in part, to fund the TDC Acquisition.
+See note 4 to our condensed consolidated financial statements.

 Convertible Preferred Stock Activity.
-As of June 30, 2016 and December 31, 2015, we had approximately 9.8 million shares of preferred stock outstanding.
-Unless converted earlier, each outstanding share of the Convertible Preferred Stock will automatically convert on November 1, 2016.
-Currently, each share of Convertible Preferred Stock will convert into between 1.1769 shares (based on the current maximum conversion price of \$84.97) and 1.4711 shares (based on the current minimum conversion price of \$67.97) of common stock, depending on the applicable market value of the common stock and subject to certain anti-dilution adjustments.
-At any time prior to November 1, 2016, holders of the Convertible Preferred Stock may elect to convert all or a portion of their shares into common stock at the minimum conversion rate of 1.1769, subject to certain anti-dilution adjustments.
-See note 10 to our condensed consolidated financial statements for further discussion of the Convertible Preferred Stock dividends declared and paid during 2016.
+As of September 30, 2016 and December 31, 2015, we had approximately 9.8 million shares of preferred stock outstanding.
+During October and November 2016, our approximately 9.8 million shares of Convertible Preferred Stock converted to approximately 11.6 million shares of our common stock at a conversion rate (based on the applicable market value of the common stock and subject to certain anti-dilutive adjustments) of 1.188 common shares for each share previously outstanding of Convertible Preferred Stock.
+See note 10 and 13 to our condensed consolidated financial statements for further discussion of the Convertible Preferred Stock dividends declared and paid during 2016 and the October and November 2016 conversion of the Convertible Preferred Stock to common stock.